FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Show configuration

-The `show` operation can be used to display selected subtrees.
+The `show` operation is used to display selected subtrees.

-The subtree path can be constructed interactively with the help of shell suggestions / auto-completion mechanism.
-Construction of the path works the same way for SET / SHOW/ DELETE operations.
+The subtree path can be constructed interactively with the help of shell suggestions/auto-completion mechanism.
+Construction of the path works the same way for `SET`, `SHOW` and `DELETE` operations.

-  * Example - Display the configuration of a selected container:
+**Example** - Display the configuration of a selected container:

 1. First move into a specific topology on a specific device:

 ```shell Move to a specific topology